 If you expected us to not include as much inside info as humanly possible along with our best tips and tricks for thoroughly enjoying our country, then I have to guess you don’t know us that well.
 Our primary goal here in Greeking me is to make people love Greece as much as we do, and in an effort to provide the best possible experience, it absolutely vital to share all the shortcuts to a good time we know - and thankfully, we know plenty!

 Another important point is getting your transportation right.
 It is perfectly safe to take a taxi in Greece, but it may not be the smartest choice depending on where you want to go.
-For that reason, and many more, it is essential that you download the top apps for your stay in Athens.
+Of course, if you are planning a self-drive trip in Greece then you need to get an IDP on International Driver's Association.

 Last but not least, as we’re sure that your time in our country will be nothing short of memorable, here is our advice on the top Greek souvenirs to bring back home; we can’t let overpriced junk taint your perfect Greek holidays now, can we?